 Dr. Weidner holds an MBA and Ph.D. in Business from University of Illinois at Chicago and a BA (Management) from University of Illinois at Springfield.

 Research and research support

-2018 SJU Summer Scholar Ethan Dias (’18) is assisting with Phase 3 of the Living Wage Policy Study, conducting interviews with CHROs of institutions that have adopted living wage practices.
+2018 SJU Summer Scholar Ethan Dias (’19) assisted with conducting interviews with CHROs of institutions that have adopted living wage practices.

 SJU graduate assistant Hayley Miles (MS ’19) provided research and data support for the Living Wage Policy Study.